B2B CEOs: Do you know your #1 health metric? How much lifetime profit are you generating for every € you’ve spent to acquire a customer?

-• and multiply the result with the [number of months a client stays with you].
+3) Multiply the result with the number of months a typical client stays with your company.

-Divide it by the cost to acquire a new client, and you will likely see a ratio of about 3 to 5 as your result.
+In a last step, divide pLTV by the cost to acquire a new client (CAC), and you will likely get a ratio of about 3 to 5.

-• A ratio of, for example 3.5 would mean that you generate 3.21 € profit for every 1 € you are spending to acquire a customer.
-Good!
+A ratio of, for example 3.31 would mean that you generate 3.31 € profit for every 1 € you are spending to acquire a customer.

 • A ratio of four would be better and gives you plenty of room to built a financially resilient company.

-• A ratio of five and above is exceptional!
-You have room to experiment with all available marketing channels, you can innovate (and you should!) plus you have room to hire the best of the best for expert and management roles!
+• A ratio of five is very good and six and above is, in most cases, an exceptional result!
+This means that you have room to experiment with all available marketing channels, you can innovate (and you should!) plus you have room to hire the best of the best for expert and management roles!

-I know you typically look at earnings before tax (EBT).
+I know many CEOs typically look at earnings before tax (EBT).
 However, this can be misleading.
 EBT shows you a current snapshot only.
-I think your “pLTV : CAC ratio” is at least equally important to look at.
+In my experience, it is equally important to consider your pLTV : CAC ratio on a regular basis.

 • What did you spend for salaries, for sales staff, also part-time?